STATE & LOCAL RESOURCES

 Visit Website »»

-Healthy Habits is a project of the San Luis Valley Local Foods Coalition promoting a healthy diet that is rich in fruits, vegetables, and other healthy local foods.
-Healthy Habits grew out of a collaborative of dedicated community members that has promoted access to healthy , seasonally fresh produce in the San Luis Valley since 1996.
+Healthy Habits & MoKi integrate into the Local Food, Local Places Program.
+SLV Healthy Habits program & MoKi (Mobile Kitchen) has been a project of the San Luis Valley Local Foods Coalition with the goal to promote a healthy diet that is rich in fruits, vegetables, and other healthy local foods.
+Healthy Habits education program (SNAP-Ed) grew out of a collaborative of dedicated community members that has promoted access to healthy, seasonally fresh produce in the San Luis Valley since 1996.

-Part of this collaborative effort has included working with Livewell Colorado team to bring Double Up Food Bucks to Colorado for Colorado grown produce purchases and providing Moki Demonstrations (Mobile Kitchen) during the growing season at the SLV Farmers Market highlighting the delicious spectrum of local produce available in the San Luis Valley.
+Part of this collaborative effort has included working with Livewell Colorado team to bring Double Up Food Bucks to Colorado for Colorado grown produce purchases and providing MoKi Demonstrations (Mobile Kitchen) during the growing season at the SLV Farmers Market highlighting the delicious spectrum of local produce available in the San Luis Valley.
 Free samples and recipe cards are given out wherever our Mobile Kitchen goes!
 In addition, for a $5 donation, people can get a bowl of the featured dish that day.
-Visit LFC Cookings Matters »»
+Visit LFC Local Foods, Local Places »»

 Natural Resources Conservation Service